Enochemerald/SQL_Projects/README.md

 1. **Data Wrangling:** This is the first step where inspection of data is done to make sure **NULL** values and missing values are detected and data replacement methods are used to replace, missing or **NULL** values.

-> 1. Build a database
+> 1. Create a database
 > 2. Create table and insert the data.
 > 3. Set fields with not null constraints.
-There are no null values in our database while creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.
+While creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.

 2. **Feature Engineering:** This will help use generate some new columns from existing ones.